Petit Theft Charges in Florida

 Petit Theft of the Second Degree

-If the value of the property taken is worth less than $100, the crime is considered Petit Theft of the Second Degree.
+If the value of the property stolen is worth less than $100, the crime is considered Petit Theft of the Second Degree.

-If convicted of Petit Theft of the Second Degree, you could receive any combination of the following penalties:
+If convicted of Petit Theft of the Second Degree, a judge can impose any combination of the following penalties:

 • Six (6) months in jail,